-This summer school gave us a great opportunity to meet in person some excellent professors/mentors with amazing and inspirational speaks and great postdoc scientists for future collaborations.”
+This summer school gave us a great opportunity to meet in person some excellent professors & mentors, with amazing and inspirational talks, and great postdoc scientists for future collaborations.”

 - When?
 4 – 11 September 2023